sruckstar/AddonWeapons/README.md

 # AddonWeapons
 Modders create a lot of cool weapons for GTA 5, but they have to replace the standard models.
-AddonWeapons allows you to add weapons to the game without replacement and buy them in Ammo-nation in a separate menu.
+AddonWeapons allows you to add weapons to the game without replacement and buy them in Ammu-nation in a separate menu.
 There are also weapons available and added exclusively in GTA Online.

-Box of weapons is located in two Ammo-nation with a shooting range in Los Santos.
+Box of weapons is located in two Ammu-nation with a shooting range in Los Santos.

-The script finds new weapons automatically, just write it in dlcpacks, similar to the add-on vehicles.
+**The script finds new weapons automatically, just write it in dlcpacks, similar to the Add-On vehicles.**

 # Installation